How to get an invalidity pension and what are its grades

 Calculating an invalidity pension may seem complicated, but in a simplified form it can be approximated using two main components: the basic rate and the percentage rate.
 Together, the two components make up the final amount of pension that the Czech Social Security Administration (CSSA) pays you on a monthly basis.

 The basic rate is a fixed amount that is the same for everyone, regardless of previous earnings or length of insurance.
-In 2025, it will be CZK 4 400 per month.
+In 2026, it is CZK 4,900 per month.
 This part of the pension is intended to guarantee at least a minimum income for every recipient of an invalidity pension.

 The percentage then varies individually.
 It depends on the amount of income you have paid into the pension and the length of time you have been covered by the pension.
 Simply put: the longer you have worked and for a higher income, the higher the percentage rate calculated by the CSSA.

-The calculation takes into account the total number of years you have worked (insured), the personal assessment base (simply the average of your earnings), conversion factors that adjust the amount of your older earnings to the current level and a factor based on the degree of disability.
+The calculation takes into account the total number of years you have worked (insured), the personal assessment base (simply the average of your earnings), the conversion factors that adjust the amount of older earnings to the current level and the factor according to the degree of disability.

 For example, if you have a 1st degree disability, 0.5% of the calculation base is calculated for each full year of insurance.
 For 2nd degree disability it is 0.75% and for 3rd degree disability it is even 1.5%.
 This reflects the higher need for financial support for more seriously ill people.